Stress Free Road Trip Ideas

 Once your car is cleaned out and you're ready to load the luggage, put some thought into organization.
 Pack lesser-used luggage, like suitcases, in the trunk or under more frequently accessed items and make sure you keep frequently-accessed items, like snacks, toys and boredom busters inside the car.
 This will allow your passengers to retrieve much of what they need without asking you to stop the car.

-Tip: Outer Banks traffic information and directions to the Outer Banks.
+Tip: Before heading out, check Outer Banks traffic information and review directions to the Outer Banks.

 Tip: Check out our Seaside Kids page for kid-friendly activities, coloring pages, puzzles and word activities, Mad Libs, road trip games and more.